LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/GettingStarted.md

 #### Supported customer content

- Currently the BotConnector only support text input from the customer.
-If the customer send an image or a file to the Bot, the Bot will replace it with an special identifier so the Bot can handle this special usecase.
+Currently the Bot Connector only supports text input from the customer.
+If the customer sends an image or a file to the Bot, the Bot will replace it with a special identifier so the Bot can handle this special use-case with custom code.

 The send identifier is **com.liveperson.bot-connectors.consumer.send-file**

 #### Creating and starting Bots